 History of the Radio City Rockettes

-Upon traveling to New York City to perform in the Broadway show "Rain or Shine," the Rockets caught the eye of the showman and theatrical impresario, S.L.
+Upon traveling to New York City to perform in the Broadway show "Rain or Shine," the Rockets caught the eye of showman and theatrical impresario, S.L.
 "Roxy" Rothafel.
 So enamored with these precision dancers, Rothafel pleaded with Markert to form another troupe to replace the departing one at his Roxy Theatre.
 By the early 1930s, three separate troupes were performing in New York City.
 Two of those troupes were set to perform on the opening night of Radio City Music Hall — Dec.
 27, 1932.
 While 100,000 requested admission, only 6,200 were inevitably allowed entry.

 Over the next few decades, the Rockettes took the nation by storm.
-In the 1940s, they volunteered for the United Service Organizations, entertaining troops abroad and, in the 1950s, they made their television debut on "Wide, Wide World," entertaining Americans in their homes.
+In the 1940s, they volunteered for the United Service Organizations, entertaining troops abroad.
+In the 1950s, they made their television debut on "Wide, Wide World," entertaining Americans in their homes.
 (Their first performance at the Macy's Thanksgiving Day Parade was in 1957.)
 In the 1970s, Radio City began closing for weeks at a time allowing the Rockettes to take their show on the road, resulting in sold-out crowds in Lake Tahoe and Las Vegas.
 However, in 1978, when Radio City was slated to close due to financial problems, the troupe returned home and led the crusade to save the theater — which is now a New York City landmark!

 The Radio City Rockettes Today